CatieWelsh/cs241-s25/proj6/index.md

 ### Turning in the project

-Upload `DijkstrasAlgorithm.java`.
+Upload `DijkstrasAlgorithm.java`, as well as your text file answering the required questions.
 No other files are needed.